Download the Regional Transit Profile (PDF)

 Partnering with the Westmoreland County Transit Authority (WCTA), SCP completed a Transit Development Plan for Westmoreland County.
 The plan includes recommendations for improved transit service as well as a Strategic Business Plan and Service Guidelines.
 The reports address recommendations from the PennDOT Bureau of Public Transportation’s Act 44 Performance Review and suggest innovative approaches to capital and operating improvements in the short, medium and long term.
 These recommendations emphasize ways that existing resources can provide better service for Westmoreland County residents.
 Click below for the full reports:

-Butler Transit Development Plan: SPC completed a Butler Transit Development Plan in 2016.
+Butler Transit Development Plan: SPC has completed a Butler Transit Development Plan.
 The team worked with Butler Transit Authority and municipal and county officials and other stakeholders to craft short, mid and long range service options for improved transit service in Butler County.
 The study also includes a strategic plan that addresses recommendations from the PennDOT Bureau of Public Transportation’s Act 44 Performance Review to lay the groundwork for future service improvements.
 Concepts analyzed in the study include expanded commuter service; improvements to frequency, span of service and new markets; future Transit Oriented Development potential; a set of performance measures for the agency and service guidelines to help evaluate existing and new service; and, funding options.
 The final reports are available here:

 Pittsburgh Bus Rapid Transit: SPC staff provided technical assistance to the Bus Rapid Transit Working Group—a group organized by the City of Pittsburgh to review and guide the effort to improve transit service between Downtown Pittsburgh and Oakland.
 The group includes the major partners in the project, including the City of Pittsburgh, Allegheny County, the Port Authority of Allegheny County and the Urban Redevelopment Authority of Pittsburgh.
 In 2016, the BRT proposal made significant progress, with potential alignments, street configurations and service options analyzed.